9.13. Current Issues in Corrections: Mass Incarceration

 David Carter

 The section on punishment started with a discussion about feeling safe and secure in our homes.
-Feeling safe and secure in person and home is arguably one of the most discussed feelings in our nation today.
+Feeling safe and secure in person and at home is arguably one of the most discussed feelings in our nation today.
 Our fear of crime influences how we think and act day to day.
 This has caused great fluctuation in the United States, in regards to how we punish people who are convicted of violating the law.
 In part, punishment comes from the will of the people, which is then carried out by the legislative process, and converted into sentencing practices.
-However, has our desire to feel safe and secure been taken too far by policy?
+However, as our desire to feel safe and secure been taken too far by the policy?
 And, have these policies created even bigger problems for us as citizens?
-This final section on corrections attempts to answer how we as America are doing, in order to solve our crisis in corrections.
+This final section on corrections attempts to answer how we as America are doing, to solve our crisis in corrections.

 International Imprisonment Rates

 The United States wasn’t always this punitive.
-As we have discussed, the context of eras that we have moved through, our underlying philosophy of punishment constantly evolves, even if it is rather slow at times.
+As we have discussed, in the context of eras that we have moved through, our underlying philosophy of punishment constantly evolves, even if it is rather slow at times.
 Unfortunately, in the 1970s, there was a confluence of events that kicked us off on a path of incarcerating many types of individuals, more so than we had done in the past.
 This path of imprisonment or mass incarceration has had lasting effects.
 Below, you can see when the expansion of the correctional system began.

 Mass Increase in Incarceration